mmann1123/xr_fresh/writeup/paper.md

 date: 21 May 2025
 bibliography: refs.bib
 header-includes:
-  - \usepackage{longtable}

 abstract: |
   xr_fresh is a Python library for automated feature extraction from gridded time series data, such as satellite imagery, climate model outputs, and sensor arrays.
 Building on the methodology of tsfresh, xr_fresh extends this approach to pixel-level temporal sequences common in observational data such as from earth observation or repeat photography data.
 It computes a comprehensive set of statistical, trend, and distribution-based features for each pixel, enabling scalable preprocessing for classical machine learning.
 The library is optimized for large-scale applications through parallelized computation using xarray, Dask, Ray, and JAX.
 It also includes advanced interpolation techniques for handling missing data and GPU-accelerated kernel PCA for dimensionality reduction.
 ---

 <!-- compile working with:
-pandoc paper.md --bibliography=refs.bib --filter pandoc-citeproc --pdf-engine=xelatex -o output.pdf-->
+pandoc paper.md --citeproc --bibliography=refs.bib --pdf-engine=xelatex -o output.pdf
+-->

 ## Statement of need